 The following definitions are used for reporting the crimes listed in 34 CFR sec.
-668.46 (previously 668.47) in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program.
+668.46 (previously668.47) in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program.
 The definitions for murder, robbery, aggravated assault, burglary, motor vehicle theft, weapon law violations, drug abuse violations, and liquor law violations are excerpted from the Uniform Crime Reporting Handbook.
 The definitions of forcible and non-forcible sex offenses are excerpted from the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Handbook.

-Crime Definitions from the Uniform Crime Reporting Handbook
+Crime Definitions from the Summary Reporting System (SRS) Uniform Crime Reporting Handbook

-- Arson Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling, house, public building, motor vehicle or aircraft, personal property of another, etc. - Criminal Homicide-Manslaughter by Negligence The killing of another person through gross negligence. - Criminal Homicide-Murder and Non-Negligent Manslaughter The willful (non-negligent) killing of one human being by another. - Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-- Aggravated Assault An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+- Arson Any willful or malicious burning or attempt to burn, with or without intent todefraud, a dwelling, house, public building, motor vehicle or aircraft, personal property of another, etc. - Criminal Homicide-Manslaughter by Negligence The killing of another person throughgross negligence. - Criminal Homicide-Murder and Non-Negligent Manslaughter The willful (non-negligent) killing of one human being by another. - Rape The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - Aggravated Assault An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
 (It is not necessary that injury result from an aggravated assault when a gun, knife, or other weapon is used which could and probably would result in serious personal injury if the crime were successfully completed). - Burglary The unlawful entry of a structure to commit a felony or a theft.
 For reporting purposes, this definition includes unlawful entry with intent to commit a larceny or felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned. - Motor Vehicle Theft The theft or attempted theft of a motor vehicle.
-(Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access even though the vehicles are later abandoned including joyriding). - Weapon Law Violations The violation of laws or ordinances dealing with weapon offenses, regulatory in nature, such as manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; possessing deadly weapons; and all attempts to commit any of the aforementioned. - Drug Abuse Violations Violations of state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of controlled substances.
+(Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access even though the vehicles are later abandoned including joyriding). - Weapon Law Violations The violation of laws or ordinances dealing with weapon offenses, regulatory in nature, such as manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; possessing deadly weapons; and all attempts to commit any of the aforementioned.

+- Drug Abuse Violations Violations of state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of controlled substances.
 The relevant substances include opium and its derivatives (morphine, heroin, codeine); cocaine, marijuana; synthetic narcotics (Demerol, methadone), and dangerous non-narcotic drugs (barbiturates, Benzedrine). - Liquor Law Violations The violation of laws or ordinances prohibiting: the manufacture, sale, transporting, furnishing, possessing of intoxicating liquor; maintaining unlawful drinking places; bootlegging; operating a still; furnishing liquor to a minor or intemperate person; using a vehicle for illegal transportation of liquor; drinking on a train or public conveyance; and all attempts to commit any of the aforementioned.
 (Drunkenness and driving under the influence are not included in this definition).